 - 1. The student must demonstrate satisfactory completion of a program of study; - a.
 Certificate Program - b.
 Diploma Program - c.
 Bachelor Degree Program - 2.
 The student, if in a Diploma or Degree, must achieve a minimum overall Grade Point Average of 2.0. - 3.
-The student must demonstrate satisfactory completion of all Field Education Program requirements, as outlined in the Field Education Manual. - 4.
-The student must submit any course work for Directed Studies or Online courses by April 15th.
+The student must demonstrate satisfactory completion of all Field Education Program requirements, as outlined in the Field Education Manual.

+- 4. The student must submit any course work for Directed Studies, Online courses, or a PLAR by April 15th.
 Any exceptions must be approved by the Registrar or Academic Dean. - 5.
 The student must ensure that official transcripts are provided, to the Registrar, for studies taken off campus, by April 15th. - 6.
 The student must have his/her financial account fully paid in order to participate in graduation ceremonies and graduate.
 This includes the graduation fee for Certificate students, and the graduation fee for Diploma and Degree students. - 7.
-The student must have adhered to the policies and practices of the Community Conduct Standards throughout their time as a Vanguard Student. - 8.
-Certificate students who wish to continue on to the Diploma or Degree program of study, the deadline to notify the Registrar's Office that they are opting out of graduating from their Certificate program is March 1st.
-After this date, their name will remain on the graduation list.
+The student must have adhered to the policies and practices of the Community Conduct Standards throughout their time as a Vanguard Student. - Certificate students who wish to continue on to the Diploma or Degree program of study, the deadline to notify the Registrar's Office that they are opting out of graduating from their Certificate program is March 1st.
+After this date, their name will remain on the graduation list and not receive a refund. - 9.
+A degree candidate may apply to the Office of the Registrar to participate in convocation with one course outstanding and the following conditions must be met: - a.
+Successful completion of current courses with a cumulative GPA of 3.0 or higher - b.
+Student financial account is cleared - c.
+If approved, student is required to register and pay for the final course by April 15th - d.
+The student will receive a letter of notice in their graduation folder instead of a parchment.
+Upon completion of the course the student's cumulative GPA must be at a minimum of 2.0 in order to receive their parchment.